Call Now 505.900.0000

 • Fatigued or drowsy driving: caused by a failure to comply with federal hours of service regulations

-Because of the truck’s significant weight, far more energy is directed into a passenger vehicle in a collision.
+Because of the significant weight of a semi-truck, far more energy is directed into a passenger vehicle in a collision.
 That energy can crush or tear apart a car, causing severe and even fatal injuries.

 Truck accident injuries we see include: